Woman in Sydney, looking at the view of Sydney Opera House & Harbour Bridge.

 Credit: Colin & Linda McKie from stock.adobe.com.

 Sydney's famous for its stunning views, and Observatory Hill offers the best of the best.
-This grassy spot delivers unbeatable panoramas of the Harbour Bridge, the Opera House, and the city skyline.
+This grassy spot delivers unbeatable panoramas of multiple Sydney attractions, including the Harbour Bridge, the Opera House, and the city skyline.
 It's a perfect place to snap photos or simply enjoy the iconic Sydney scenery.
 Arrive early for sunrise or pack a picnic for sunset.

 Go early or late for smaller crowds and beautiful light.